10 Actionable Solutions for More Reliable, Efficient Transportation in Bangalore

-RMI India is an independent nonprofit organization that works towards accelerating India’s transition to a clean, prosperous, and inclusive energy future.
+RMI India is an independent organization that works towards accelerating India’s transition to a clean, prosperous, and inclusive energy future.
 We engage with government, industry, and civil-society leaders to design innovative policy frameworks and market solutions to support India’s clean energy and mobility transformation in order to enhance lives and livelihoods of all Indians.
 RMI India takes inspiration from and collaborates with Rocky Mountain Institute, USA.

 Micelio, founded by Shreyas Shibulal, is at the helm of the electric vehicle (EV) revolution in India.
 It aims to be an enabler of innovation by creating a sustainable mobility ecosystem with a strong EV focus.
 Micelio has four companies under it: